This post may contain affiliate links. Please read our disclosure policy.

 The crumb of this delicious cake is dense, but incredibly tender and moist.
 It's really a golden cake, instead of a gluten free vanilla cake.

-- Granulated sugar: adds more sweetness, and also helps the crumble topping crisp in the oven
+- Granulated sugar: Provides sweetness, and also helps the topping crisp in the oven.

-- All purpose gluten free flour blend: this is what adds structure and keeps the crumble topping from melting into the rest of the cake; your blend must have some xanthan gum or the crumble won't keep its shape
+- All purpose gluten free flour blend: Responsible for the structure of your crumble that keeps it from melting into the rest of the cake; your blend must have some xanthan gum or the crumble won't keep its shape.
+I recommend a high-quality blend with a finely ground rice flour, like Better Batter's classic blend, Nicole's Best multipurpose, or Bob's Red Mill 1-to-1 (blue bag).

 - All purpose gluten free flour blend, including xanthan gum: This provides structure and texture for the cake; you must use one of my recommended blends or the cake ingredients won't combine properly or bake with the right texture